Research Robots Humanoid Applications Industries Technology Contact

 Is TEB Local Planner open source?

-Yes, the TEB Local Planner is open source and widely available for ROS (Robot Operating System) and ROS 2.
-It is maintained by the community and researchers, making it a cost-effective and robust solution for commercial and research robotics projects.
+Yes, TEB Local Planner is fully open source and readily available for ROS (Robot Operating System) and ROS 2.
+Community and researchers keep it thriving, making it a budget-friendly, rock-solid choice for commercial and research robotics.

 How does the planner handle narrow doorways?

-TEB is excellent for narrow spaces because it doesn't just check for collisions at discrete points; it optimizes the trajectory to stay centered.
-However, you must ensure your footprint model is accurate and the `min_obstacle_dist` is set correctly to allow passage without the planner thinking the fit is impossible.
+TEB excels in cramped spaces because it doesn't just collision-check at points—it optimizes the whole trajectory to stay centered.
+Just ensure your footprint model is accurate and `min_obstacle_dist` is spot-on, so it doesn't bail thinking it's impossible.

 Ready to implement TEB Local Planner in your fleet?